The Double Standard of Hair Loss in Women

 When Surgery is the Only Option

-Nobody, neither man nor women, wakes up in the morning of a hair transplant surgery excited for their day.
-A hair transplant Los Angeles is an invasive and uncomfortable procedure that is also expensive.
+Nobody, neither men nor women, wakes up in the morning of a hair transplant surgery excited for their day.
+A hair transplant in Los Angeles is a minimally invasive procedure that can also be expensive.
+At least depending on the location you choose.
 Here at Best Hair Transplant Los Angeles, we are an FUE clinic that understands that hair transplant surgery is normally the very last option when it comes to hair restoration in women.
 It’s never easy to admit you’re losing your hair.
 We’re sensitive to the stigma that out society puts on hair loss in women.
-Furthermore, we know what kind of toll it takes on your self esteem.
+Furthermore, we know what kind of toll it takes on your self-esteem.

 An FUE hair transplant to treat hair loss in women works well alongside hair restoration drugs like Rogaine.
 Using Minoxidil before an FUE procedure may increase transplanted hair results.
 Therefore, this may increase or improve the results of the FUE procedure.
 If Minoxidil is used after a hair transplant, the drug will help stimulate the transplanted hair follicles to begin the growth phase and therefore re-grow the hair faster.